 The soft cream tasted really milky - like sweetened, high quality Jersey cow or Hokkaido milk.
 (Image below is the official promo pic from their website.)

-The bitterness ofthe ginseng syrup actually overlapped with the milky, non-cream taste of milk.
+The bitterness of the ginseng syrup actually overlapped with the milky, non-cream taste of milk.
 I don't quite know how to describe it otherwise...

 The almonds were a surprisingly good match for two reasons... firstly, taste-wise, its woodiness (especially from the almond skin) blended into the bitter and woody ginseng taste.